lukemarshall2222/CSci-5801-Assignment-Repo/README.md

 - Assignment_4/RLS/3_alternate_solutions.md - Alternative Solutions for RLS
 - Assignment_4/RLS/4_architectural_pattern.md - Architectural Pattern for RLS
 - Assignment_4/RLS/5_design_record.md - Design Record (ADR) for RLS

+## For Assignment 5:

+See the README inside the Assignment_5 directory for build and execution instructions for the system and tests.